 A traditional konso kora takes serious determination to learn and tuning it is a completely separate skill to playing.
 However, the hide rings do offer the player more flexibility and total control over the pitch as they can alter the length of each string.
 Machine-head kora strings are fixed and this gives it a relatively limited range of sound in comparison.
 To adjust the pitch of a string on a machine-head kora by more than two tones, you would need to change strings completely, lighter or heavier accordingly.
 Our koras, which are normally tuned to F, could be tuned up as high as an A in major scale but that may put some of the lighter strings under strain.

-The tuning system here and that of most kora players, particularly those who play with musicians from outside the Jaliya tradition.
-This type of a regularised system as it were, isn’t really necessary for kora playing and the Mandinka repertoire was not created using such scales.
+The western notation tuning system here is now used by many kora players, particularly those who play with musicians from outside the Jaliya tradition.
+This type of regularised system as it were, is not really necessary for kora playing and the Mandinka repertoire was not created using such scales.
 It is something that has developed as the kora has become more widespread and more musicians from different backgrounds work together.
 These tempered scales have also made the music more accessible to ‘western ears’